FraserBrooks/learning_haskell/README.md

 ## Repository for Haskell code

-- Repository for learning haskell as part of the functional programming module
+- Repository for learning haskell as part of the functional programming module at the University of Birmingham
 - Assignment solutions
 - Any exercise work or odd code examples attempted from working through the following:
     * 'Programming in Haskell' - Graham Hutton